m4ttsch/omscs-notes-notes/computer-networks/router-design-basics.md

 ## Max-Min Fairness
 One type of fairness is **max-min fairness**.

 To define max-min fairness, let’s first assume that we have some allocation of rates `{x1, x2 … xn }` across flows.
-We say that this allocation is “max-min fair” if increasing any rate `xi` implies that some other rate `xj`, where `xj < xi`, must be decreased to accommodate for the increase in `xi`.
+We say that this allocation is "max-min fair" if increasing any rate `xi` implies that some other rate `xj`, where `xj < xi`, must be decreased to accommodate for the increase in `xi`.

 Put another way, the allocation is max-min fair if we can’t make any rate better off without making an already worse off rate even worse.